 This topic explains how you can configure the ZDM Proxy to route all reads to Target instead of Origin.

-You would typically do this once you have migrated all the existing data from Origin and completed all validation checks and reconciliation if necessary.
+You would typically perform these steps once you have migrated all the existing data from Origin, and completed all validation checks and reconciliation if necessary.

 This operation is a configuration change that can be carried out as explained here.